matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 ### Spring Framework

-- Most important feature of Spring Framework is Dependency Injection.
+- A most important feature of Spring Framework is Dependency Injection.
 - At the core all Spring Modules is Dependency Injection or IOC Inversion of Control.
 - Reduce duplication, plumbing code.
 - Integration with other framework.